usnistgov/800-63-3/sp800-63a/cover.md

 </div>

-The authors would like to acknowledge the contributions and guidance of our international peers, including Adam Cooper, Alastair Treharne, and Julian White from the Cabinet Office, United Kingdom, and Tim Bouma from the Treasury Board of Canada Secretariat, Government of Canada, and the contributions of our many reviewers, including Joni Brennan from the Digital ID & Authentication Council of Canada (DIACC), Ellen Nadeau from NIST, and Danna O'Rourke from Deloitte & Touche LLP.
+The authors would like to acknowledge the contributions and guidance of our international peers, including Adam Cooper, Alastair Treharne, and Julian White from the Cabinet Office, United Kingdom, and Tim Bouma from the Treasury Board of Canada Secretariat, Government of Canada, Kaitlin Boeckl for her artistic contributions to all volumes in the SP 800-63 suite, and the contributions of our many reviewers, including Joni Brennan from the Digital ID & Authentication Council of Canada (DIACC), Ben Piccarreta and Ellen Nadeau from NIST, and Danna Gabel O'Rourke from Deloitte & Touche LLP.
 In addition, special thanks to the Federal Privacy Council's Digital Authentication Task Force for the contributions to the development of privacy requirements and considerations.

 The authors would also like to acknowledge the thought leadership and innovation of the original authors: Donna F. Dodson, Elaine M. Newton, Ray A. Perlner, W. Timothy Polk, Sarbari Gupta, and Emad A. Nabbus.
 Without their tireless efforts, we would not have had the incredible baseline from which to evolve 800-63 to the document it is today.